ATS Optimization

 4. Add Measurable Achievements

-Replace generic statements with quantifiable results:
+Replace vague statements with concrete results:

 5. Use Strong Action Verbs